What is sports premium?

 Improving Teacher knowledge:

-We have a dance teacher who enables the children to plan, create and perform a huge variety of different dance styles and productions.
+We have a dance and gymnastics teacher who enables the children to plan, create and perform a huge variety of different dance styles and productions.
 All the children get to perform their dances not only to parents, staff and children at our school but also at local dance festivals and to a wider audience at larger school events such as the annual fete.

 All teachers are required to attend these lessons and team teach alongside the sports coach in order to increase their professional knowledge and confidence when teaching the lessons independently in the future.
 We do not use our sports teachers to provide staff PPA time.